|

 circuit of elite track and field, cycling and other Olympic sports of

+the deeply entrenched use of performance-enhancing drugs.
 The USADA lab in southern California identified the substance on

 the syringe as tetrahydrogestrinone, or THG, a previously unknown steroid.